Milestones Autism Resources Home

 Visual Schedules

 Creating a schedule for after school or unscheduled free time is crucial for you and your child.
-Individuals with autism don’t know what to expect next in their day, or may have anxiety about their routine and they may not have the ability to ask.
+Autistic individuals don’t know what to expect next in their day, or may have anxiety about their routine and they may not have the ability to ask.
 A visual schedule will remind them what will happen next.
 Schedules can have drawings or pictures, or can be written on a chart

 Schedules can also be useful if your child has difficulty with change.
 Once your child is familiar with a visual schedule, you will be able to slowly introduce new activities or a different sequence in their day, and this will help them learn to be more flexible.